-What are the chances of finding your former girl or boyfriend?
+What are the chances of finding a former girl or boyfriend?

 Looking for someone you lost touch with?